Southern Amateur Football League: League set-up and Challenge Cups

-The League is divided into four sections: Senior (4 divisions), Intermediate (2 divisions), Junior North (11 divisions) and Junior South (13 divisions).
+The League is divided into four sections: Senior (4 divisions), Northern (11 divisions) and Southern (15 divisions).
 Teams can be promoted between Sections.

 In 2018 a Veterans Section was added, divided into north and south sections for league competitions.
-Clubs do not have to enter the open-age competitions in order to enter the veterans competition and do not have to play in the veterans league competition in order to enter the cup and shield competitions.
+Clubs do not have to enter the open-age competitions in order to enter the veterans competition and do not have to play in the veterans league competition in order to enter the cup competitions.

 As well as league competitions the SAL runs ten cup competitions.
 These are: